Support

 1.2.
 Which information does the company application require?

 When filling out the InnoNext Call for Application, a minimal set of information will be required to identify your company.
 After the application submission on the website, an email will provide you with the Letter of Commitment.
 This document, containing all the administrative details, confirms that your company is eligible for InnoNext (see FAQ n.
 3.4).
 It must be signed and returned to InnoNext to complete the company’s application.
-After a while, an email will confirm the company's registration and provide the link to set up the credentials to enter the matchmaking platform, where you can start creating the Internship positions.
+After a while, an email will confirm the company's registration and provide the link to set up the credentials to enter the matchmaking platform, where you can start creating the Internship opportunities.

-1.3.
-Are there any conditions related to the EIC Seal of Excellence?
+1.4 Are there any conditions related to the EIC Seal of Excellence?

 If your company has received the EIC Seal of Excellence, it is eligible to apply for InnoNext.
 This applies whether the project is funded by another organisation or lacks alternative funding but remains a priority for the company to execute it.

-1.4.
-How will my company's eligibility be checked?
+1.5 How will my company's eligibility be checked?

 When filling out the InnoNext Call for Application web form, you'll be asked to input the PIC* and the EU Programme the company refers to.
 After the application submission on the website, an email will provide you with the Letter of Commitment.
 This document, containing all the administrative details, confirms that your company is eligible for InnoNext (see FAQ n.3.4).
 It must be signed and returned to InnoNext to complete the company’s application.